Moduli of K3 families over $\mathbb{P}^1$ and complex-hyperk\"ahler metrics induced by deformed twistor cycles: Open questions and future directions

 The quotient $\Twr/\Gamma$ can be identified with a moduli space of K\"ahler-Einstein metrics on the four-manifold $M$ underlying all K3 surfaces, see for example \cite[Section~12.113]{Besse} or \cite{Kob90}.
 Since the action of $\Gamma$ on the cycle space, and hence in particular on the neighborhood $U$ of $\Twr$, is proper, one might ask whether a similar moduli-theoretic interpretation exists for the complex space $U/\Gamma$.
-For this, one has to investigate whether the determinant of the bundle $(\pr1)_*(\O_{\cC}(1)) $ of \eqref{pushforward_trivialisation} can be $\Gamma$-equivariantly trivialized over $U$ (this would yield a canonical metric on the submersion $p$), and then it is necessary to establish positive results towards the expectation expressed in \Cref{singleDiffeomo} (in order to find out which equivalence relation is induced by the $\Gamma$-action).
-While looking at these problems, the relation of $U$ to the hyperk\"ahler moduli space discussed in \cite[p.~213]{Joy07} should become clear.
+For this, one has to investigate whether the determinant of the bundle $(\pr1)_*(\O_{\cC}(1)) $ of \eqref{pushforward_trivialisation} can be $\Gamma$-equivariantly trivialized over $U$ (this would yield a canonical metric on the submersion $p$).
+Moreover, it is necessary to establish positive results towards the expectation expressed in \Cref{singleDiffeomo} in order to find out which equivalence relation is induced by the $\Gamma$-action.